-- a.
+a.
 ACADEMIC INTEGRITY: Active and honest engagement in academic pursuits contributes to an environment conducive to optimal learning, aligning with the college's mission.
 Conversely, academic misconduct, such as cheating or plagiarism, undermines the integrity of the educational atmosphere and will not be tolerated.
 "Cheating" encompasses any unauthorized aid in completing coursework.
-Depending on the severity and frequency of such misconduct, sanctions may range from receiving a failing grade or zero on a test, assignment, or activity to course failure, or even suspension or dismissal from the program or college. - b.
+Depending on the severity and frequency of such misconduct, sanctions may range from receiving a failing grade or zero on a test, assignment, or activity to course failure, or even suspension or dismissal from the program or college.

+b.
 Attendance Policy: Regular attendance and participation are significant factors that help to promote success in college.
 Students are expected to attend ALL class meetings of all courses for which they are registered.
-Students are expected to attend all of their scheduled classes, as attendance is one of the strongest predictors of success.
 Therefore, 1 hour of unexcused missed class may result in a penalty of 1 % points of the final grade (a percentage penalty assessed on the final course grade).